lutece-secteur-public/gru-plugin-identitystore-agent/README.md

 In `identitystoreagent.properties` , configuration have to be done for :

-* The application declared in identitystore referencial with 'identitystoreagent.application.code' and 'identitystoreagent.application.name'
+* The application declared in identitystore referencial with 'identitystoreagent.application.code'
 * The list of available attribute's key for dislay / update purpose in 'identitystoreagent.ids_view.attribute'
 * For attributes with list of values, 'identitystoreagent.application.listref' and linked parameter have to be set (check example in the file)